pdarragh/chump/homework/report/report.md

 attempt at accomplishing this goal.
 This is due in large part to the fundamental difficulty of mechanical verification, but it may also be the case that the authors' choices early in the project development negatively impacted the long-term outcomes.
-We investigate these shortcomings and reflect on the future of this work.
+We investigate these shortcomings and reflect on the current status and potential future of this work.

 # Introduction